jvargh/mcp-workshop/docs/mcp-concepts/02-sse-server/activity-see.md

 ## -1- Create the server

-1. Create a file `server-sse` in your existing project and add the following code:
+1. Create a file `server-sse.ts` in your existing project and add the following code:

     ```typescript
     import express, { Request, Response } from "express";